Hi, I'm Stacie (she/her)

 Who am I?

-I am a white, cisgender, asexual, AuDHD (autistic and ADHD) woman using my lived experience with eating disorder recovery and late neurodivergent discovery to help guide my work with clients.
+I am an AuDHD (autistic and ADHD), ace, white, Jewish autigender woman using my lived experience with eating disorder recovery and late neurodivergent discovery to help guide my work with clients.
 It’s so important to me to be able to show up authentically for this reason.
-I am an anti-capitalist abolitionist and work from an anti-carceral framework because therapy is inherently political.
+I hold anti-capitalist, abolitionist values and practice with an anti-carceral framework to ensure I'm offering more than lip service and catchy slogans when I say therapy should be a safe space for vulnerability and that therapy is inherently political.

-I have two chihuahuas, Dunkin’ and Rosie, and a goldendoodle, Dallas, whose presence is often more therapeutic than anything I have to say.
-My special interest is, conveniently, radical mental health, so I spend free time on my Instagram (@edadhd_therapist) ranting and raving about various hot topics within my beloved community of fellow providers.
-In order to protect against burnout, though, I balance my time with hobbies including roller-blading, being a tourist in my own city, shuffling between podcasts and Taylor Swift, and reading non-fiction.
+I have three rescue pups, chihuahuas Dunkin' (a retired therapy dog) and Rosie, and goldendoodle Dallas.
+My special interest is, conveniently, neurodivergent mental health, so I spend free time on my Instagram (@edadhd_therapist) ranting and raving about controversial topics.
+In order to protect against burnout, though, I balance my time shuffling between podcasts, tinkering with Legos, and curating my pin collection.
+My long-term food hyper-fixation is frozen grape Uncrustables.

 My approach